 Valerie currently serves as the chair of the Miami-Dade County Public Schools School Health Medical Advisory Committee (SHMAC), which sets health/medical policy for the entire school district.

 Valerie is a 2014 New Leaders Council Fellow.
-She served as the organization's curriculum chair and now acts as its mentorship chair.
+She served as the organization's curriculum chair and mentorship chair.

 Valerie also serves as the chair of the Barnard Alumnae Young Professionals Group in Miami.

 In her spare time, Valerie is a commissioner of a girls community basketball league and coaches one of the teams.